grm34/ZenMaxBuilder/docs/index.md

     CROSS_COMPILE ?= aarch64-linux-android-
     CC             = aarch64-linux-android-gcc

-Kernel sources are often configured for a specific compilation (vendor, firmware, modules, android version) and little changes are often necessary.
+Kernel sources are often configured for a specific compilation (vendor, firmware, modules, android version, compiler) and little changes are often necessary.
 For a kernel building support, you can ask for help on [Telegram](https://t.me/ZenMaxBuilder).

 ## Contributing